R-Bower/tsx-monorepo/packages/docs/README.md

 ### Interactive docs
 - State tracking with `next-mdx-remote` is tricky.
 We're using the [mdx-observable](https://github.com/alexkrolick/mdx-observable) package to provide our docs with state to facilitate interactivity.
 - TODO: Examples

+### Adding new packages
+- Currently a WIP.
+The current issue is that the MDX file resolver doesn't handle nesting more than 3 folders deep.
+This will be fixed in a later version.